GrieferAtWork/KOSmk4/kos/include/kos/config/configurations/README.md

 	- This macro must always be defined to a string matching the name of the containing file (with the trailing `.h` removed)
 	- Consumers of this macro expect it to represent the value passed to magic via its `--config={NAME_OF_CONFIG}` option
 - `#define CONFIG_PRETTY_NAME "Pretty description of configuration"`
-	- An option, pretty description of the configuration (can be human-readable).
+	- An optional, pretty description of the configuration (meant to be human-readable).
 	- If defined, this description is used to name the configuration within IDEs.
+		- e.g. This is the name that is used to identify the configuration in Visual Studio or VSCode
 	- If omitted, `CONFIG_NAME` is instead used for this purpose.